 Experimentally, multi-body analysis in charm is a challenging area of research.
 However large datasets available from LHCb, Belle/Belle~II and BESIII mean it is possible to explore the phase-space of $D$ meson decays in extreme detail.
-Most multi-body analyses, at some level, make use of some variant of Dalitz space to constrain the analysis.
+For the analysis of multi-body decays constraining the kinematics of the decay is extremely important.
 The {\bf Dalitz plot}, named after the late Richard Dalitz, displays invariant quantities of a decay in a multi-dimensional plot~\cite{Dalitz:1953cp}.
 Originally a tool used to explore the $\tau - \theta$ problem where two nearly identical particles decayed into two and three $\pi$ respectively, this plot---more humbly named a “phase space plot” ---allowed physicists to investigate the spin structure of the {\it $\tau$ meson}~\footnote{At the time when the Dalitz plot technique was invented, the $K$ mesons were referred to as ``tau mesons''.}.
 For a three-body decay to three scalar/ pseudoscalar particles the degrees of freedom can be constrained as in Table~\ref{sec5.3:tab2}.
-The most common constraints being $m_{12}^2$, $m_{23}^2$, namely the two-body invariant masses, where the subscript indicates the combination of the final state four-momenta used, i.e.\ $m_{ij}^2 = (p_i + p_j)^2$.
+A common parametrisation of the remaining degrees of freedom is $m_{12}^2$, $m_{23}^2$, namely the two-body invariant masses, where the subscript indicates the combination of the final state four-momenta used, i.e.\ $m_{ij}^2 = (p_i + p_j)^2$.
 The decay rate for a given three body decay is given by